rawidaniel/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

    * Script that prints the result of POWER divided by DIVIDE, followed by a new line.
 Which POWER and DIVIDE are environment variables.
 11. 10-love_exponent_breath
     * Script that displays the result of BREATH to the power LOVE.Which BREATH and LOVE are environment variables.
+12. 11-binary_to_decimal
+    * Script that converts a number from base 2 to base 10.